Skip to main content

 • or an S3 bucket.

-4. In the Address field, specify your website domain or IP address.
+5. In the Address field, enter the domain or IP address of your website.

-5. Click Create.
+6. Click Create.
 When you create a CDN resource, a default domain is automatically generated.
-Files distributed by the CDN server will be accessible via a link in the format *.selcdn.net.
-You can keep the default domain or add a personal domain.
+Files that the CDN server will distribute will be accessible via a link in the format *.selcdn.net.
+You can keep the default domain or add a custom domain.

 2. Optional: add a personal domain to the CDN resource

-We recommend distributing content via a personal domain.
-Using third-party domains may hinder website promotion and affect search engine rankings.
+We recommend distributing content through a personal domain.
+Using a third-party domain can make website promotion difficult and affect your search engine ranking.

 1. Register a domain.